AppleCraft-Net/MCRealTime/README.md

 I wish you a lot of fun with my plugin!

-Here is the source code: https://github.com/CrashKillerYT/MCRealTime
+Here is the source code: https://github.com/GabrielJanLukasM/MCRealTime

-Dear Greeting CrashKillerYT
+Dear Greetings,

-©Copyright 2020/2021 AppleCraft Network

-©Copyright 2020/2021 MCRealTime Plugin

-©Main Copyright 2020/2021 CrashKillerYT

-©Main Copyright 2020/2021 Gabriel M.
+Dev_Gabriel_M

+©2018-2021 Dev_Gabriel_M

+©2018-2021 Gabriel Malaka